 CBN relies on the work of the dedicated volunteers who make up our committees to accomplish many of our day-to-day initiatives.
 We have six standing committees:

-- Government Relations: Chaired by Ian Collins of GHD Limited, this committee is responsible for outreach to governments at all three levels.
+- Government Relations: This committee is responsible for outreach to governments at all three levels.
 Some of this effort is focused on creating awareness of the brownfield agenda and of CBN, and some of it (often in conjunction with the Technical Advisory Committee) is responding to requests for comment or public consultations on proposed legislative or regulatory changes.
+This committee is chaired by Judy Lam, Manager of Commercial Districts and Small Business, Economic Development Division, City of Hamilton.

 - Technical Advisory (TAC): Chaired by Peter Sutton of Terrapex, TAC monitors the development and implementation of legislative and regulatory changes, mainly at the provincial level.
 The committee has members in all Canadian regions; they report on changes in their regions at each meeting.
 TAC also replies to requests for comment or public consultations, often in partnership with the Government Relations Committee.